Asylum Seeker Support

 Providing safety, security and a sense of place

 We arrange supported housing for families seeking asylum while they wait for a final decision on their claim for protection and asylum in Australia.
-Practical help is provided to asylum seekers through volunteers, community members, schools and other organisations in our network.

 Without supported housing and a sense of security, asylum seekers can feel incredibly vulnerable.
 They can be prone to poor mental health, language barriers and social isolation.

 Practical help is also provided to the asylum seeker families who receive this supported housing - this includes financial support for food, clothes and utility bills; referrals to services such as counselling and educational workshops; and general support and advocacy.

 - supported housing, which is often enabled by local parishes and volunteers

 - advocacy for families seeking asylum

 - links to local community groups